hrothmar/hrothmar.com/README.md

 ## Getting Started
 - Clone the repository down
 - run `npm install`
-- compile all pages and create a local server with `npm run serve`
+- compile all pages and create a local server with `npm start`